 For more information, contact email@example.com.

-Applicants practice should involve a defined engagement with landscape, ecology, or projects that employ historical or first-hand research of the 108 site.
+Artists of any age from any country may apply.
+Residency 108 accepts solo artists and collaborating teams of up to three people.
+They are interested in applicants whose practice involves a defined engagement with landscape and ecology, or projects that employ historical or first-hand research of the 108 site.
 Please have your statement reflect this intention.

 About Residency 108